luke2997/hover_net/src/README.md

 ## Choosing the network

-The model to use and the selection of other hyperparameters is selected in `config.py`.
-The models available are:
 - HoVer-Net: `model/graph.py`
-- DIST: `model/dist.py`
-- Micro-Net: `model/micronet.py`
-- DCAN: `model/dcan.py`
-- SegNet: `model/segnet.py`
-- U-Net: `model/unet.py`
-- FCN8: `model/fcn8.py`

 We also include a modification of HoVer-Net, where the distance maps from the nuclear centroids are used, instead of our proposed horizontal and vertical maps.
 This is also located at `model/graph.py`.